ADVANCED SOIL MECHANICS - 2022/3

 Cyclic triaxial tests, dynamic simple shear, bender element test, resonant column test.

-Exloration and sampling, in-situ testing, interpretation of test data.
+Exploration and sampling, in-situ testing, interpretation of test data

 |Assessment type||Unit of assessment||Weighting|